-Fiber consists of nondigestible carbohydrates and lignin that cannot be completely broken down by human digestive enzymes.
-Health benefit from dietary fiber and whole grains may include a decreased risk of death and lower rates of coronary heart disease, colon cancer, and type 2 diabetes.
+Fiber consists of nondigestible carbohydrates and lignin that human digestive enzymes cannot completely break down.
+Health benefits from dietary fiber and whole grains may include a decreased risk of death and lower rates of coronary heart disease, colon cancer, and type 2 diabetes.
 Do you want to know more about fiber?
 Check our fiber calculator.

 How many carbs should I eat a day?